Joseph S. Fichera and Rebecca Klein

-In the wake of natural disasters, higher energy prices, increased grid congestion and an escalating desire for lower greenhouse gas emissions, securitization is gaining greater popularity among state regulators as a lower‑cost substitute to pay for capital-intensive
+In the wake of natural disasters, higher energy prices, increased grid congestion and an escalating desire for lower green house gas emissions, securitization is gaining greater popularity among state regulators as a lower cost substitute to pay for capital-intensive infrastructure investments.

 Securitization therefore creates a separate and independent credit based on the risk associated with the cash flows from the pledged property that supports the payment of principal and interest to investors.
 As a result, securitized debt instruments do not burden the assets or revenues of the company and instead are payable solely from the pledged property.
 The bonds are not a charge against the credit of the parent company, but the parent company gets full use of the proceeds.